last-dragon/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_QUERY.md

 Congratulations, you made it!
 What did you think?

-If you have any feedback, reach out on [Discord](https://figment.io/devchat)!

 If you want to keep learning about The Graph, NEAR, or Ceramic, we have more advanced tutorials on [Figment Learn](https://learn.figment.io/protocols/).